 No matter what your income is, all lenders look for a strong savings history.
 So even if you're saving a small amount each week, this is going to look great to a lender as they can see that you're totally committed to the goal of owning your first home.

 Demonstrating a strong savings history gives you a greater choice of home loans and mortgage features, as well as access to lower interest rates.

-When you apply for your first home loan, it's essential that you include all of your monthly bills, living expenses and your regular spending when you consult with your mortgage broker to find the right home loan.
+When you apply for your first home loan, it's essential that you include all of your monthly bills, living expenses and your regular spending when you consult with your Home Lending Specialist to find the right home loan.

 Living expenses includes everything such as food, utilities, education, healthcare, and transport - all the things that contribute to maintaining a lifestyle you can enjoy.